 What Does CBD do for Dogs?
+Data from 3 Surveys.

 What does CBD do for dogs?
 If you’re a modern dog parent, there’s a good chance you’ve asked this question.
 At the same time, you’ve probably wondered if CBD is safe for dogs.
 The public’s embrace of CBD as a home remedy for people and their pets has taken the nation by storm.
-In this post, I’ve summarized the results of 3 well-designed surveys published in peer-reviewed journals that capture the real-world experience of pet parents and veterinarians.
+In this post, we’ve summarized the results of 3 well-designed surveys published in peer-reviewed journals that capture the real-world experience of pet parents and veterinarians.

 Researchers at Colorado State University’s College of Veterinary Medicine, performed 2 surveys of pet parents and 1 survey of veterinarians about their use of CBD.